-What does Scripture actually say about emotion?
+What does the Bible say about emotions?

 Thankfully, the Gospel can coexist with present suffering.
 We don’t have to ignore our circumstances or detach from reality in order to follow Jesus.
 In fact, Jesus’ way often involves feeling more, not less.
 He wept when his friend died—a loss of emotional control that might have embarrassed the people he was around.
 He sobbed even when he knew that Lazarus was about to come back to life.

 Fixing pain feels helpful and good.
 Watching someone suffer is uncomfortable and hard.
 Jesus could have waltzed into Mary and Martha’s house, wiped their tears away, shushed their grief, and told them that he had a solution.
 He was going to bring their brother back from the dead.
 Instead, he opened himself up to their torrent of loss.
 He felt what they felt: Lazarus wasn’t coming back, he was unexpectedly snatched away, a gaping hole left in their world that no one else would fill.
 What would meals be like now that he was gone?
 Who would tease Mary about her cooking skills?
 Who would make Martha laugh when no one else could?